opiopan/pcb-tools-extension/README.md

 There are some difference between input data and output data as below.

 - **Aperture definition [RS-274x]**<br>
-    When gerber data is rotated, it's necessory to rotate not only coordinates whilch indicate locations of drawing aperture, but also aperture geometory itself.
+    When gerber data is rotated, it's necessary to rotate not only coordinates which indicate locations of drawing aperture, but also aperture geometry itself.
     However, standard aperture templates, such as rectangle, cannot rotate.
 These standard aperture templates can be placed only horizontally or vertically.<br>
     Threfore, pcb-tools-extension replace aperture definitions using standard aperture template to aperture macro that represent equivalent shape.<br>
-    For example, In case of rotating folowing aperture definition 20 degrees counter clockwise,
+    For example, In case of rotating following aperture definition 20 degrees counter clockwise,

     ```rs-274x
     %ADD10R,1X0.5X0.2*%